 Inside our advocacy

 The IRC’s advocacy leverages our work on the ground and our expert knowledge informed by research and practice to ensure refugees and other displaced people have what they need not only to survive, but to rebuild and thrive in new communities.
+We mobilize to shift the agenda in the United States, Europe and around the globe on behalf of people affected by crisis.

 Promoting U.S. refugee resettlement and asylum